 Water resources under a changing climate

-Detailed climatic predictions vary across emission scenarios and employed models, but experts generally agree that the Nile region and Egypt in particular will experience further warming, thus increasing irrigation needs (Elshamy, Sayed & Badawy, 2009; Kim & Kaluarachchi, 2009; UNEP, 2014).
-Moreover, sea-level rise is going to put pressure on agriculture and water resources in the Nile delta, home to more than 35 million people and providing 63% of Egypt’s agricultural production (World Bank 2014).
-Due to intensive irrigation, the Nile’s environmental flows are already very limited, contributing to salinization and making the delta more vulnerable to seawater intrusion with detrimental effects on agricultural productivity and local water resources.
+Detailed climatic predictions vary across emission scenarios and employed models, but experts generally agree that the Nile region and Egypt in particular will experience further warming, thus increasing irrigation needs (Elshamy et al., 2009; Kim & Kaluarachchi, 2009; UNEP, 2014).
+Moreover, sea level rise is going to put pressure on agriculture and water resources in the Nile delta, home to more than 35 million people and providing 63% of Egypt’s agricultural production (World Bank 2014).
+Due to intensive irrigation, the Nile’s environmental flows are already very limited, contributing to salinisation and making the delta more vulnerable to seawater intrusion with detrimental effects on agricultural productivity and local water resources.

 Possible security implications

-Agriculture accounts for 14.5% of GDP as well as for most youth employment in Egypt (CIA, 2015; Amin, 2014).
+Agriculture accounts for around 11% of GDP as well as more than 20% of employment in Egypt (FAO, 2021a, 2021b).
 Given that water is an essential agricultural input and in view of the fact that food price inflation and youth unemployment were among the major grievances expressed in the 2011 uprising, scarcity-induced agricultural downturns risk plunging the Egyptian state into a serious crisis of legitimacy (Reiter, 2015).

 Dwindling water resources may further aggravate existing grievances related to deficient water infrastructures, limited transparency and accountability in the water sector, as well as unequal distribution of water (c.f.
 Cunningham, 2012).
-Recent years have already seen numerous violent and non-violent protests in response to water shortages, excessive water pollution and water-intensive land reclamation projects in the Egyptian desert (Swain, 2011; IRIN, 2010; Pacific Institute, 2015).
+Recent years have already seen numerous violent and non-violent protests in response to water shortages, excessive water pollution and water-intensive land reclamation projects in the Egyptian desert (Pacific Institute, 2018; Swain, 2011; The New Humanitarian, 2010).
 Such protest could intensify as available water resources are further depleted.

 Mounting water scarcities in Egypt have attracted the attention of various actors.
 The Egyptian Ministry of Water Resources and Irrigation (MWRI) is mainly responsible for water allocation, but other bodies such as the ministries of agriculture, environment or health also have important responsibilities with regard to water allocation and water quality.
 In cooperation with international donors - in particular the World Bank - and the private sector they are currently working on regulating water demand and improving water supply (El Bedawy, 2014).